-We have audited the consolidated financial statements of Tethys Petroleum Limited and its subsidiaries (hereinafter - "the Group"), which comprise the consolidated statements of financial position as at 31 December 2024 and 2023, the consolidated statements of profit or loss and other comprehensive income or loss, the consolidated statements of changes in equity and the consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Tethys Petroleum Limited and its subsidiaries (hereinafter - "the Group"), which comprise the consolidated statement of financial position as at December 31, 2024 and 2023, and the consolidated statement of (loss) / profit and other comprehensive (loss) / income, consolidated statement of changes in equity and consolidated statement of cash flows for the years then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2024 and 2023 and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards (hereinafter - "IFRSs").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2024 and 2023, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with IFRS Accounting Standards (hereinafter - "IFRS Accounting Standards") as issued by the International Accounting Standards Board (hereinafter - "IASB").

-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with International Standards on Auditing (hereinafter - "ISAs").
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants ("IESBA Code") together with the ethical requirements that are relevant to our audit of the consolidated financial statements in the Republic of Kazakhstan, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (hereinafter - "IESBA Code"), as applicable to audits of financial statements of public interest entities, together with the ethical requirements that are relevant to audits of the financial statements of public interest entities in the Republic of Kazakhstan.
+We have also fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.